Visas for Indians

 Here is my travel blogger friend Soumya’s brilliant guide to UAE visa for Indians.

-3. Sri Lanka (high on my visit list)-
+3. Sri Lanka (high on my want-to-visit list)

 Indians can apply for an Electronic Travel Authorization to Sri Lanka from here.
 You will get a travel permit which would allow you to stay in Sri Lanka for 30 days.